johnbayko/hicp/docs/python_hicp.rst

   tr = ...an object with a .price field...

-  tf.set_handle_changed(PriceEnteredHandler(tr))
+  tf.set_handler(EventType.CHANGED, PriceEnteredHandler(tr))

+A handler can be added to a ``TextField`` for these events:

+``EventType.CHANGED``
   Once editing finishes, a changed event is sent which contains the changed text and current attributes, if any.
 This is normally the entire text content once editing is complete, not individual changes.

-The text field is updated with the changed contents and attributes before the handler functions are called.
+  The text field is updated with the changed contents and attributes before the handler functions are called, so ``get_content()`` etc. behaves as expected.

 hicpd
 =====